options1k/options1k/content/blog/monthly/20231204 - november report.md

 Only had two bear trades, and both lost.
 If I didn't make those trades, I would've earned close to $1000 this month.

-I managed the cut my losses on them according to my rules though, so I am quite happy about that.
+I managed to cut my losses on them according to my rules though, so I am quite happy about that.

 ### MSFT
 <a href="/90dte-msft-strategy/">`MSFT`</a> continues to be my best performing strategy.
 How long can the bull trend continue?
 Who knows, but I'm going to keep going with it until it doesn't work anymore.